Slices of watermelon gleam in the sun.

 My throat is dry.
 The August sun heats the top of my head

-My oversized t-shirt catches the breeze and floats off my back like a parachute
+My oversized t-shirt catches the breeze and floats off my

 Run.
 That's all I need to do.